Tennessee School for the Deaf: Residency

-Old City Hall in Knoxville, Tennessee, USA.
+Old City Hall in Knoxville, Tennessee, US.
 This building was constructed in 1840s for the Tennessee School for the Deaf, which occupied it until it moved to its Island Home campus.
 The building then served as Knoxville City Hall until 1980.
 It currently houses a law school for Lincoln Memorial University.

 Since students come from all over the state of Tennessee to the Knoxville campus, TSD is a residential school.
 The school system has a new dormitory (2023) to house the students.
 Children aged 3–21 are allowed, with specific limitations, to reside on campus.
 Students arrive on Sundays and depart on Fridays.
-Dorm rooms are for students who live far enough not to be able to travel by bus every day to school, typically those students who exceed 60-90 minute one way trip.
+Dorm rooms are for students who live far enough not to be able to travel by bus every day to school, typically those students who exceed 60–90 minute one way trip.
 There are separate dorm houses for male and female students.
 TSD's residential program offers extracurricular activities, peer interaction, student growth and development, achievement, and more.